lus0a/physicsnemo/examples/cfd/external_aerodynamics/transformer_models/README.md

 * **Surface vs. Volume**: For training on surface data use the `geotransolver_surface` and for voulmetric data use `geotransolver_volume` configuration files.

-* **Input Dimensions**: If your CFD data includes additional fields, say temperature, update the "geotransolver.yaml" configuration file if you are using GeoTransolver, to reflect the new feature space `f`.
-The model expects inputs in shapes of `[1, K, f]`.
+* **Input Dimensions**: If your CFD data includes additional fields, say temperature, update the out_dim key in "model/geotransolver.yaml" configuration file if you are using GeoTransolver, to reflect the new feature space `f`.
+The model expects inputs in shapes of `[1, K, f]`, K represents the mesh points.
+Currently, GeoTransolver is configured to run with fixed global parameters, air density and stream velocity.

 * **Data Pipe**: TBD